Evertras/gopong/README.md

 The code entry point for the back end is [cmd/gopong/main.go](cmd/gopong/main.go).

 The code entry point for the front end is [front/src/main.ts](front/src/main.ts).

+**IMPORTANT:** Because Go requires code to be on the $GOPATH, you *must* clone this repository into `${GOPATH}/src/github.com/Evertras/gopong`.
+Putting it anywhere else will make Go very confused.
+This is standard for Go projects, but just adding a friendly strong reminder here.

 ### Minimum requirements